Record (computer science): Operations

-In such settings, a specific record type implies that a specific set of fields are present, but values of that type may contain additional fields.
+In contexts that support record subtyping, operations include adding and removing fields of a record.
+A specific record type implies that a specific set of fields are present, but values of that type may contain additional fields.
 A record with fields x, y, and z would thus belong to the type of records with fields x and y, as would a record with fields x, y, and r.
 The rationale is that passing an (x,y,z) record to a function that expects an (x,y) record as argument should work, since that function will find all the fields it requires within the record.
 Many ways of practically implementing records in programming languages would have trouble with allowing such variability, but the matter is a central characteristic of record types in more theoretical contexts.

 Assignment and comparison

 Most languages allow assignment between records that have exactly the same record type (including same field types and names, in the same order).
 Depending on the language, however, two record data types defined separately may be regarded as distinct types even if they have exactly the same fields.

 Some languages may also allow assignment between records whose fields have different names, matching each field value with the corresponding field variable by their positions within the record; so that, for example, a complex number with fields called real and imag can be assigned to a 2D point record variable with fields X and Y. In this alternative, the two operands are still required to have the same sequence of field types.
 Some languages may also require that corresponding types have the same size and encoding as well, so that the whole record can be assigned as an uninterpreted bit string.
 Other languages may be more flexible in this regard, and require only that each value field can be legally assigned to the corresponding variable field; so that, for example, a short integer field can be assigned to a long integer field, or vice versa.

 Other languages (such as COBOL) may match fields and values by their names, rather than positions.

 These same possibilities apply to the comparison of two record values for equality.
 Some languages may also allow order comparisons ('<'and '>'), using the lexicographic order based on the comparison of individual fields.

 PL/I allows both of the preceding types of assignment, and also allows structure expressions, such as a = a+1; where "a" is a record, or structure in PL/I terminology.